wshu/how-to-make-an-inaccessible-website/README.md

 List of Dos: ✔️

-- [ ] Do set idle timeout to less than 10 minutes.
+- [ ] Do log out users after unreasonable of time - say 10 minutes.
 - [ ] Do set live chat to log out after 5 minutes of inactivity.
 - [ ] Do auto fade important messages - chances are users have read it first time.
 - [ ] Do use third party sign in methods (OAuth) that offer different user experiences.
-- [ ] Do log out users after unreasonable of time - 10 minutes.

 List of Don'ts: ❌